cloud-gov/cg-site/_posts/2024-11-21-new-logging-system.md

   * Meets M-21-31 requirements for live logging access
 * Better tenant isolation: The updated system uses OpenSearch Organizations and a new authorization system to improve multitenancy.
 The new architecture resolves a variety of errors for customers.
 * Better performance, better security, and better upgrade paths
-* New: Logs for brokered RDS database instances are now available
+* New: Logs for brokered RDS database instances are now available. [**Please note that only databases which are configured to publish their logs to CloudWatch will have their logs ingested into our new logging system**](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.Procedural.UploadtoCloudWatch.html).
 * New: JSON log parsing.
 JSON logs are now ingested using the [flat_object field type in OpenSearch](https://opensearch.org/docs/latest/field-types/supported-field-types/flat-object/).
 [The flat_object field type allows for searching nested fields of a JSON object using dot notation](https://opensearch.org/docs/latest/field-types/supported-field-types/flat-object/#using-flat-object) but does not require the overhead of custom fields in the index, which is more performant and prevents custom logs from being dropped because of index field limits.
 * Coming Soon:
   * Support for alerting, and routing alerts to external systems